 - To find out what training is required for most Scouting positions, click on the BSA’s “Trained Leader Requirements: Unit and Other Positions.”
-Training requirements are also listed at the BSA Adult Leader Training website and on the back of the BSA Adult Application (the applicant’s copy).
-On this back page, the bishopric member should clearly mark the line indicating the training required for the appropriate Scouting position.
+Training requirements are also listed at the BSA Adult Leader Training website.
+The bishopric member extending the calling should clearly indicate the training required for the specific Scouting position.

-- In a nutshell, training initially required for LDS leaders includes the following:
+- In a nutshell, training initially required for leaders includes the following:

-- Youth Protection training is required for leaders in LDS units before submitting the Adult Leader Application.
+- Youth Protection training is required for leaders in Church-sponsored units before submitting the Adult Leader Application.

-- Fast Start Training for the appropriate position should be taken before beginning to serve in an LDS unit (not required by the BSA but strongly encouraged for all leaders serving in LDS units).
-For Cub Scout leaders, Fast Start Training has been replaced by the online course Before the First Meeting (i.e. the first four or five modules in their position-specific training course).
+- The first modules of position specific training for the position should be taken before an adult begins to serve in a Church-sponsored unit.
+For Cub Scout leaders, this means the online course Before the First Meeting (i.e. the first four or five modules in their position specific training course).

 - BSA Scout Leader Training Awards

-- The On My Honor Adult Recognition for LDS Scouters
+- The On My Honor Adult Recognition for Scouters in the Church

 - Requirements for the award are also found on LDS.org within the Aaronic Priesthood tab.
 “The On My Honor Adult Recognition may be given to adult Scout leaders, including Cub Scout leaders” (On My Honor Adult Recognition on LDS.org).